Fraudsters posing as water board officials target 92-year-old during three-day crime spree

 Fraudsters who posed as water board officials conned their way into the home of a 92-year-old woman during a three-day crime spree.

-It happened at about 8.30am on Monday, March 18 when a man and woman entered the home of a 92-year-old woman in Stockingate, South Kirby after pretending to be from the waterboard.
+It happened at about 8.30am on Monday, March 18 when a man and woman entered the home of a 92-year-old woman in Stockingate, South Kirkby after pretending to be from the waterboard.

 The con artists then stole cash the victim's purse before fleeing in a silver van.